 Photoperiod Plants vs. Autoflowering

-Of course, keep in mind that photoperiod plants will require differing soil content versus autoflowering plants.
+Of course, keep in mind that photoperiod weed will require differing soil content versus autoflowering plants.
 That’s because autoflowers require fewer nutrients overall for optimal growth.
 Plus, autoflowers are more finicky to stress, and high levels of nutrients can actually burn the seedling or early veg plants.

 When mixing soil for autoflowers, an ideal mix to implement would be -